 “Hunger can be solved.
 GBFB is expanding its capacity, growing the volume of healthy foods, working in innovative and collaborative ways with partners and supporters to drive greater impact.
 We will do what we have to do to end hunger here.”

-Catherine currently serves on the Board of Trustees for Eastern Bank, Board of the Massachusetts Food Association, the Forsyth Institute, the New Market Community Partners and the Equality Fund at the Boston Foundation.
-She is an Emeriti Board Member for the Boston Foundation and Feeding America.
-She is also a guest lecturer at the MIT Sloan School of Management, Simmons College, UMass Boston, UMass Amherst and Boston University.
+Catherine currently serves on the boards of Eastern Bank, the Massachusetts Food Association, the Forsyth Institute, New Market Community Partners and the Equality Fund at the Boston Foundation.
+A former board member of the Federal Reserve Bank of Boston and Basic Health International, D’Amato is an emeriti board member of the Boston Foundation and Feeding America.
+D’Amato is also a guest lecturer at the MIT Sloan School of Management, Simmons College, UMass Boston, UMass Amherst and Boston University.